Sunday, 22 March 2020

 Rama's life and journey is one of adherence to dharma despite harsh tests and obstacles and many pains of life and time.
 He is pictured as the ideal man and the perfect human.
 For the sake of his father's honour, Ram abandons his claim to Ayodhaya's throne to serve an exile of fourteen years in the forest.
 His wife Sita and brother Lakshmana decide to join him, and all three spend the fourteen years in exile together.
 While in exile, Sita is kidnapped by Ravana, the Rakshasa monarch of Lanka.
 After a long and arduous search, Rama fights a colossal war against Ravana's armies.
 In a war of powerful and magical beings, greatly destructive weaponry and battles, Rama slays Ravana in battle and liberates his wife.
 Having completed his exile, Rama returns to be crowned king in Ayodhya and eventually becomes emperor, rules with happiness, peace, duty, prosperity and justice—a period known as Ram Rajya.

-The legend of Rama is deeply influential and popular in the societies of the Indian subcontinent and across Southeast Asia.
-Rama is revered for his unending compassion, courage and devotion to religious values and duty.
 The primary source of the life and journey of Rama is the epic Ramayana as composed by the Rishi Valmiki.
 The Vishnu Purana also recounts Rama as Vishnu's seventh avatar, and in the Bhagavata Purana, ninth skandha, adhyayas 10 & 11, the story of the Ramayana is again recounted in brief up to and including the slaying of Ravana and Prince Rama's return to Ayodhya.
 Additionally, the tales of Rama are reverently spoken of in the Mahabaratha.
 The earliest documentation of Ram is in the Buddhist text of Dasharatha Jataka.

 The epic had many versions across India's regions.
 However, other scriptures in Sanskrit also reflect the life of Rama.
 The followers of Madhvacharya believe that an older version of the Ramayana, the mula-Ramayana, previously existed.
 They consider it to have been more authoritative than the version by Valmiki.
 Another important shortened version of the epic in Sanskrit is the Adyatma Ramayana.
 The seventh century CE Sanskrit "Bhatti's Poem" Bhattikavyaof Bhatti who lived in Gujarat, is a retelling of the epic that simultaneously illustrates the grammatical examples for Panini's Aṣṭādhyāyī as well as the major figures of speech and the Prakrit language.
 Versions of the Ramayana exist in most major Indian languages; examples that elaborate on the life, deeds and divine philosophies of Rama include the epic poem Ramavataram by the 12th-century poet Kambar in Tamil, and 'Ramacharitmanas, a Hindi version of the Ramayana by the 16th-century saint, Tulsidas.
 Contemporary versions of the Ramayana include Sri Ramayana Darsanam by Kuvempu in Kannada and Ramayana Kalpavruksham by Viswanatha Satyanarayana in Telugu, both of which have been awarded the Jnanpith Award.
 The epic has transformed across the diverse regions of India, which boast their own unique languages and cultural traditions.